Health Tips

 Fennel is an aromatic plant with multiple benefits for digestion.
 Known since ancient times for its medicinal properties, it is often used to prevent bloating and intestinal gas.

 There are several ways to consume fennel to benefit from its digestive effects.
 Fennel seeds can be chewed directly after meals or used to prepare a digestive infusion.
-It is also possible to add fresh fennel leaves to salads or cooked dishes to benefit from their subtle flavor and digestive benefits.
+It is also possible to add fresh fennel leaves to salads or cooked dishes to enjoy their subtle flavor and digestive benefits.

-#4 Turmeric protects the intestinal flora
+#4 Turmeric protects the gut flora

-Did you know ?
+Did you know?

-#5 Opt for a digestive infusion of mint
+#5 Opt for a digestive mint infusion

 Do you know the history of mint?